10 Ingredient Red Potato and Corn soup are oh so easy and really really delicious. Can’t beat savory, smooth, silky, and sensational!

 Who doesn’t love leftovers?
 Reheat for lunch and a quick dinner with a side salad.
 Heck, why not have soup for a late-night snack?
 You’ll be amazed at how the flavors of homemade soup get even better after a day or two.

 All that being said; make some homemade soup!
 I promise it is not rocket science.
 Easy dinner and a crowd-pleaser.
-Done!
+Make this 10 Ingredient Red Potato and Corn soup today!

 Have fun in the kitchen, don’t take yourself too seriously.
 Subscribe, share, and let me know how “YOU” made it your own.
 Share your positive comments and suggestions.
 Love from VGFL.